Marius Courcoul

-Marius Courcoul (born 1 January 2007) is a French professional footballer who plays as a centre-back and midfielder for club Angers.
+Marius Courcoul (born 1 January 2007) is a French professional footballer who plays as a defensive midfielder for Belgian Pro League club La Louvière on loan from club Angers.

 Club career

 Originally a youth player at his hometown club FC Château-Gontier, Courcoul joined the Laval academy in 2018.
 In 2020, he joined Angers, where he would eventually sign his first professional contract in June 2023, a three-year deal until June 2026.
 On 5 August 2023, Courcoul made his professional debut in a 1–0 defeat away to Laval at the age of 16 years and 216 days.

+On 14 August 2026, Courcoul was loaned by La Louvière in Belgium, with an option to buy.

 International career

 Courcoul is a France youth international.
 At the Montaigu Tournament with the France under-16s in April 2023, he was his team's captain and was chosen as the tournament's best player.